Macrometacorp/docs/docs/photoniq/event-delivery/index.md

 title: Event Delivery
 ---

 PhotonIQ Event Delivery Service (EDS) provides a robust solution for the timely delivery of real-time event data to your applications.
 This enables developers to incorporate event-driven functionalities to thier applications, ensuring real-time updates that enhance data-driven decision-making.
-Event delivery achieves this through two distinct methods:
+EDS achieves this through two distinct methods:

 - **WebSockets**: EDS uses WebSockets as a communication protocol that enables full-duplex communication between a client (such as a web browser) and a server over a single, long-lived connection.
 This allows both the client and server to send and receive messages concurrently, enabling real-time, bidirectional communication.